Manufacturer profile

 GENISOM AI: Summary and Key Takeaways

-GENISOM AI is a China-based robotics company with 1 robot tracked on ui44, focused on quadruped robotics
+GENISOM AI is a China-based robotics company with 2 robots tracked on ui44, focused on quadruped robotics

-All 1 model is currently available for purchase or deployment, with pricing available on request
+All 2 models are currently available for purchase or deployment, priced at $10k

 Next Steps